Elementary Education, MA

 - Graduate Admissions Application

-- Official, final transcripts from the college or university awarding the Bachelor’s degree showing all course work from all colleges and universities attended.
+- Official, final transcripts from the college or university awarding the bachelor’s degree showing all course work from all colleges and universities attended.
 (Piedmont University transcripts are on file.)

 - Copy of valid, current professional Georgia teaching certificate at the appropriate level or letter from the principal or head of school verifying full-time employment as a teacher or educational administrator.
 For those holding provisional certificates a copy of the current certificate and a copy of the PSC letter outlining requirements for updating to a clear-renewable certificate

-- (Note: If your certificate is not a Georgia certificate and you desire to be certified in Georgia, you must complete all requirements through Professional Standards Commission [PSC].)
+- (Note: If your certificate is not a Georgia certificate and you desire to be certified in Georgia, you must complete all requirements through the Professional Standards Commission [PSC].)

 - Personal Affirmation Form